Bachelor of Arts (Language and Culture) (German)

 The study of language and culture will equip you for a variety of careers, including international business, trade and diplomatic services, journalism, arts and the creative professions and teaching abroad.
 It is also the ideal preparation for overseas professional placements or exchanges in fields such as business, engineering, sciences and information technology.

-Other majors for the Bachelor of Arts are: Anthropology, Archaeology, Anthropology and Archaeology Extended, Contemporary International Studies Extended, Contemporary Media Studies, Creative and Critical Writing, English Literature, English Literature Extended, History, History Extended, Indigenous Studies, International Relations, Journalism Studies, Journalism Extended, Language and Culture (Mandarin Chinese), Legal Studies, Public Relations Studies and Social Justice Studies.
+Other majors for the Bachelor of Arts: Anthropology, Archaeology, Anthropology and Archaeology Extended, Contemporary International Studies Extended, Contemporary Media Studies, Creative and Critical Writing, English Literature, English Literature Extended, History, History Extended, Indigenous Studies, International Relations, Journalism Studies, Journalism Extended, Language and Culture (Mandarin Chinese), Legal Studies, Public Relations Studies and Social Justice Studies.

 How much will it cost?